dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 🚀 Create a `controllers/user_controller.js`.

 To encode and decode our JWT's we're going to use the [`jwt-simple`](https://github.com/hokaccha/node-jwt-simple).
-Go ahead and npm install it and import it: `import jwt from 'jwt-simple';` Also import config and our new User model!
+Go ahead and npm install it and import it: `import jwt from 'jwt-simple';`

+🚀 Also import our new User model and dotenv!

 The controller has functions that we call for express routes.
 We are going to add 2 new routes `/signin` and `/signup`, so lets create function headers for those: